MeiyuTech/AET-App/src/app/(frontend)/(aet-app)/README.md

 - [x] Dropbox refresh token
 - [ ] Email sending
 - [ ] clean up payment code!!!
+- [ ] Upload file for each user
 - [x] Add 'payment_amount' in supabase
 - [x] Add 'office' in supabase
+- [x] Add CHECK for database update or insert!!! (like, only if it is submitted, we can change the office or payment_amount ) Backend
-- [ ] Add CHECK for database update or insert!!! (like, only if it is submitted, we can change the office or payment_amount )
+- [ ] Add CHECK for database update or insert!!! (like, only if it is submitted, we can change the office or payment_amount ) Database

 ## Features